 With this in mind, in the 1970s, Essex County Council Highways Agency, Nature Conservancy Council and Essex Wildlife Trust identified a number of important verges which were subsequently designated as Special Roadside Nature Reserves.
 They aim to protect the future of rare and uncommon flowers growing on them.
-There are over 100 special verges designated in Essex as shown in Figure 6.
+There are over 150 special verges currently designated in Essex with 21 of these in Braintree District as shown in Figure 5.
+A review of Special Verges in Essex is currently taking place.